DarkWiiPlayer/nyooom/documentation/render.md

 Note that to keep the replacement logic simple, it is not currently possible to insert use document fragments, as these could insert several top-level children into a component that would then all have to be replaced.
-When an observable contains or changes to a document fragment, nyooom will raise an error.
+When a state contains or changes to a document fragment, nyooom will raise an error.

 Before replacing an element, a `"replace"` event is emitted from the old